 Through the “Reducing Disparities in Breastfeeding through Peer and Professional Lactation Support” (Breastfeeding) project, the National Association of County and City Health Officials (NACCHO) supports community-level implementations of peer and professional breastfeeding support programs, practices, and services designed to increase breastfeeding initiation, duration, and exclusivity among African American and underserved women.

 In year three of the Breastfeeding Project, NACCHO aims to increase the capacity of LHDs and community based organizations (CBOs) to implement evidence-based and innovative practices and policy, system, and environmental (PSE) changes to promote and support breastfeeding in communities that are disproportionately burdened by socioeconomic barriers that limit women’s capacity to choose and continue breastfeeding at levels recommended by leading health agencies.

-The Breastfeeding Project has two goals:
+The Breastfeeding Project goals are to:

-- Increase local, state and national partnerships and awareness of the processes, successes, and challenges of implementing and expanding access to local peer and professional lactation support services.
+- Goal 2: Increase local, state and national awareness of effective breastfeeding processes, as well as success and challenges of implementing and expanding access to community-based breastfeeding support services by disseminating project results

-This project supported by the Centers for Disease Control and Prevention (CDC), Cooperative Agreement #5U38OT000172-02.
+This project is supported by the Centers for Disease Control and Prevention (CDC), Cooperative Agreement #5U38OT000172-02.
 NACCHO is grateful for this support.
 The views expressed within do not necessarily represent those of the sponsor.

 For more information, please contact us at firstname.lastname@example.org.